Ren1ASsance/CapstoneProject/README.md

 # Chatbot_Tourism

 An AI-powered tourism chatbot built using a fine-tuned LLaMA-based model.
-The project supports natural language interaction for tourist assistance and planning.
+The project supports natural language interaction for tourist helping

 ## 💡 Features